 Food doesn’t get much more exotic than this.
-The Brazil nut is not really a nut, but a seed from an amazing South American tree that grows in clusters along the banks of the Amazon.
+The Brazil nut is not really a nut, but a seed from an amazing South American tree that grows in clusters along the banks of the Amazon River.
 One of the largest trees in a region where most of the trees are impressive, it can reach 150 feet tall with a trunk as wide as 6.5 feet in diameter.
 Experts believe these trees can live to an age of 1000 years.

 This spectacular species requires a super-sized bee to negotiate and pollinate its unique flowers, which are long, coiled, and hooded.
 These bees in turn require a rare jungle orchid to attract their very discriminating mates and complete their life cycle.